According to Ayurvedic standards, I’m Kapha and Vata. Earth and Water. Air and ether.

 Finding Balance to Balance Blood Sugar

 Among the diseases that these imbalances can contribute to is diabetes.
 Bingo.
 That’s my biggest health concern.

 These are a few of my favorite things to look at when I create a yoga therapy protocol for my clients.
 I pull from Traditional Chinese Medicine (TCM), Ayurveda, and a few Western MDs or registered dietitians that understand addressing the root of the cause rather than scrip shooting.

 Despite my good intentions, my insides were always wreaking havoc.
 I didn’t understand the root of my problems.
 I ended up in the ER in Mexico City, with no solutions except for reliance on chamomile tea and my deep breathing exercises.
-That turned me to getting serious about yoga, meditation and breath work.
+That turned me to get serious about yoga, meditation, and breathwork.
 My GI problems were fairly settled.
 I even lost my extra weight.
 Then the bomb dropped.
 I had high blood sugar.

 “If agni is low, toxic substances called ama are produced,” explains Judith Morrison in “The Book of Ayurveda.”
 “Disturbances of agni and the production of ama are internal causes of disease.”

 Both Ayurvedic and Traditional Chinese Medicine doctors frequently examine the tongue to look for signs of ama.